voxpupuli/puppet-jira/README.md

 #####`$dbport`

 The port of the database, defaults to '5432'.
 MySQL runs on '3306'.
+Oracle runs on '1521'.

 #####`$dbdriver`